Dr. Fabian Nick

 Horn & Company Data Analytics GmbH (since 2019)

-As a Data Science Consultant I am working in Data Science related projects across multiple clients and industries, mostly in Germany.
+As a Data Science Consultant and Manager I am working in Data Science related projects across multiple clients and industries, mostly in Germany.
 In these projects, we deal with the challenges arising in collecting the data, storing the data and making use of the data.

 We follow a comprehensive approach with management consulting and Data Science consulting brought together in a single project.
 In our view, this maximises the benefit for our customers.